radema/pact-ai/docs/WHITE_PAPER.md

 ## The Architecture

-PACT operates on a "Steering & Engine" model:
+GEAS-AI operates on a "Steering & Engine" model:

-1. The Steering (PACT CLI): A Python-based governance tool that manages the lifecycle of "Bolts" (Units of Work).
+1. The Steering (GEAS CLI): A Python-based governance tool that manages the lifecycle of "Bolts" (Units of Work).

-2. The Engine (IDE Agent): Your existing AI tool (Antigravity, Cursor, Jules, etc.) acts as the runtime, reading PACT's state to determine its allowed actions.
+2. The Engine (IDE Agent): Your existing AI tool (Antigravity, Cursor, Jules, etc.) acts as the runtime, reading GEAS-AI's state to determine its allowed actions.

 ## Conclusion

-PACT provides the "Guardrails" for the AI era.
+GEAS-AI provides the "Guardrails" for the AI era.
 It allows organizations to adopt autonomous agents while maintaining the strict auditability and quality standards required by enterprise software engineering.